ahmedshaaban1/ppp/PITCHME.md

 +++

-+ If we don't want the output we can continue right along.
++ If we don't want the output we can continue to the next statement.
 + If we do want the output, we use the reference to wait until the output is available.

 +++